 Sinn Fein leadership rules out White House visit

-Sinn Fein said it was a ‘a principled stance against the threat of mass expulsion of the Palestinian people form Gaza’.
+Sinn Fein said it was ‘a principled stance against the threat of mass expulsion of the Palestinian people from Gaza’.

 Your support helps us to tell the story